Wine Spectator Review:

 This is textbook Margaux, with a supple, velvety feel and a stylish core of plum, red currant and black cherry fruit laced with perfumy spice and followed by lightly dusty tannins.
 Score range 90-93.

-Other Notes: Compared to the Giscours, the du Tertre is not quite as expressive on the nose at the moment.
+Compared to the Giscours, the du Tertre is not quite as expressive on the nose at the moment.
 It has very fine definition, but the black, tobacco-tinged fruit are tightly coiled and not wanting to come out to play today.
 The palate is medium-bodied with fine tension on the entry.
 It promises a crescendo that is not quite realized at the moment, however, that will surely arrive with time.
 A keeper.
 Neal Martin